alex210501/FlightSimulator/README.md

 - GET the company
 - GET the type of the plane

--> app.get('/plane/:parametre') and then redirected to '/'
+-> app.get('/plane/:parameter') and then redirected to '/'

-Where parametre will be the plane's ID
+Where parameter will be the plane's ID

 ### :tokyo_tower: The airport